almatsy159/almatsy159/README.md

   ### ending first django project
   For some reason i will stop here the django portfolio project (only updating content of the main page that is actually the project description).
-  It will be explained shortly in the homepage of the website.
+  It will be explained soon in the homepage of the website.

   ### starting second portfolio